Koothara

-Koothara is a 2014 Malayalam-language coming of age mystery thriller film directed by Srinath Rajendran and written by Vini Vishwa Lal.
-It stars Bharath, Sunny Wayne and Tovino Thomas in lead roles. with Mohanlal in an extended cameo as Ustaad Saali.
-The story, set in an untold period, focuses on three engineering students, Koobrin (Bharath), Tharun (Tovino Thomas), and Ram (Sunny Wayne), and their adventures during college time and post-college life.
+Koothara is a 2014 Indian Malayalam-language fantasy comedy-drama film directed by Srinath Rajendran and written by Vini Vishwa Lal.
+It stars Bharath, Sunny Wayne, and Tovino Thomas in the lead roles.
+Mohanlal makes an extended cameo appearance.
+The story, set in an untold period, focuses on three engineering students, Koobrin, Tharun, and Ram, and their adventures during college time and post-college life.

-The film was produced by Shahul Hammeed Marikar under the banner of Marikar Films and distributed by UTV Motion Pictures.
 The original songs and background score were composed by Gopi Sundar.
-The film was released on 13 June 2014, and received a mixed response from critics.
+The film was released on 13 June 2014, and received mixed reviews from critics.

 Plot

-The story is about three friends whose heedless lifestyle take a twist after meeting a mysterious man who teaches them the real meaning of life.